bbondy/babel-jsm-plugin/README.md

 Babel plugin for converting ES6 modules into JavaScript code modules (JSM).

-Babel module formatters are obsolete and in place plugins should be used.
+This is a Babel plugin and it supersedes the olds way of doing module formatters.
 This plugin allows you to write ES6 code and export a JSM module which can be used for Gecko development or for add-on authors.

 ## Usage